BeOpen-project/ckan/doc/maintaining/cli.rst

 ================= ============================================================
 asset             WebAssets commands.
-config            Search, validate, describe config options config-tool       Tool for editing options in a CKAN config file datapusher        Perform commands in the datapusher. dataset           Manage datasets. datastore         Perform commands to set up the datastore. db                Perform various tasks on the database. generate          Generate empty extension files to expand CKAN jobs              Manage background jobs sass              Compile all root sass documents into their CSS counterparts notify            Send out modification notifications. plugin-info       Provide info on installed plugins. profile           Code speed profiler. run               Start Development server. search-index      Creates a search index for all datasets sysadmin          Gives sysadmin rights to a named user. tracking          Update tracking statistics. translation       Translation helper functions
+config-tool       Tool for editing options in a CKAN config file datapusher        Perform commands in the datapusher. dataset           Manage datasets. datastore         Perform commands to set up the datastore. db                Perform various tasks on the database. front-end-build   Creates and minifies css and JavaScript files generate          Generate empty extension files to expand CKAN jobs              Manage background jobs less              Compile all root less documents into their CSS counterparts minify            Create minified versions of the given Javascript and CSS files. notify            Send out modification notifications. plugin-info       Provide info on installed plugins. profile           Code speed profiler. run               Start Development server. search-index      Creates a search index for all datasets seed              Create test data in the database. sysadmin          Gives sysadmin rights to a named user. tracking          Update tracking statistics. translation       Translation helper functions